Orca-class patrol vessel: Employment

 As dedicated training tenders, the Orcas are primarily used to facilitate numerous one-to-six-week long at-sea training evolutions for training both regular and reserve force RCN naval officers.
 The vessels are also used to train non-commissioned members and provide an at sea experience for the teenage members of the Royal Canadian Sea Cadets.
 The Orcas are considered vessels of opportunity for surveillance and search and rescue and are all homeported at CFB Esquimalt.

 During Operation Podium, the Canadian Forces support of the 2010 Vancouver Winter Olympics, three Orcas were temporarily fitted with 12.7 mm machine guns for port security duties.

-On 15 June 2017, while HMCS Chicoutimi was docked at CFB Esquimalt, PCT 61 Cougar struck the submarine as it was exiting the dockyard.
+On 15 June 2017, while HMCS Chicoutimi was docked at CFB Esquimalt, Cougar struck the submarine as it was exiting the dockyard.
 The initial inspection following the collision showed only superficial damage to the protective gear around the submarine and only minor damage to Cougar's propeller.